Skip to main content

 When you sign up for our newsletter you get a license for one user to ShareSimple, which will give you a secure email in Outlook.
 This special offer is for new customers only, with a limit of one freebie per company.

-A smarter way of processing personally identifiable information
+A smarter way of processing PII

 Overall, PII is critical information that must be protected at all times.
 Organisations that handle personally identifiable information must implement robust security measures and comply with relevant laws and regulations.
 Additionally, they should invest in a Data Discovery tool to help them identify, manage and protect PII in a more effective way.